martinctl/adaguleeer/README.md

 ### [E-sport Tournaments Dataset](https://www.kaggle.com/datasets/hbakker/esports-200-tournaments)

 This dataset provides more insights into the esports industry and contains specific information about tournaments with large prize pools.
-The features that we will be using are:
+The main features that we will be using are:

 - `TournamentName`: Short-hand name of the tournament. (or full name if it's short enough)
 - `StartDate`: Date the tournament started.